What is Customer Journey Mapping? (With Examples)

-A simple visualization for the customer journey might look like:
+A simple visualization of the customer journey might look like this:

 At each touchpoint, you can start to see patterns about how customers find you, what types of friction a customer experiences at that touchpoint, and identify processes that can be implemented to push customers through the journey.

 Looking to visualize your customer journey for improved customer experience?
 Learn how Scuba can give you 360-degree visibility into your customer journey -- through a single pane of glass.